 It is well known that prolonged sitting is a high risk factor for lower back pain as it can cause your muscles to become inactive.
-Add to that the fact that the majority of people don’t have good posture while seated; just take a look around your office and probably you’ll notice someone resembling a contortionist or a twisted pretzel!
+Add to that the fact that the majority of people don’t have good posture while seated; just take a look around your office and you’ll probably notice someone resembling a contortionist or a twisted pretzel!

-So today we’ll like to give you some tips for being ergonomically correct when sitting at your desk.
+So today we’d like to give you some tips for being ergonomically correct when sitting at your desk.
 But besides taking these recommendations into account, it is important you also maintain a healthy and active lifestyle to avoid being sedentary and overweight.

 2. Computer Monitor and Eyes

 It’s important to have your eyes in line with the area of the screen you focus on the most, whether that’s the top or the bottom.
 Looking down at your screen puts excess strain on your neck, which opens the gate to injuries such as cervical disc herniation, cervical strains, and headaches.
-You can elevate your monitor (or all of them) to eye level by stacking books underneath it.
+You can elevate your monitor to eye level by stacking books underneath it.